bikashbhagat01/TrainerCalendar/README.md

 # TrainingManager -
 Defines a Map of training lists identified by trainer ID [ the key ].
 Can only have one instance [Singleton].
 The Map acts as DB, where each key has a value [ Each Trainer has access to a list of Training entries for their TrainerID]
+# Driver -
+Application is run using the instance of a trainer.